-Brussels may be famous for many things, apart being the capital of European bureaucracy, like waffles, chocolate and mussels, but here you could also taste probably the best version of the humble and everyone’s favourite fried potato.
-In Belgium they are called “frites” or “friets“.
+Brussels may be famous for many things, apart from being the capital of European bureaucracy, like waffles, chocolate and mussels, but here you could also taste probably the best version of the humble and everyone’s favourite fried potato.
+In Belgium, they are called “frites” or “friets“.

-According to the opinion some researchers the Belgian fries have originated in the Meuse region.
-The poor inhabitants of the Meuse valley area were fed mainly on fish.
+According to the opinion of some researchers, the Belgian fries have originated in the Meuse region.
+The poor inhabitants of the Meuse valley area were fed mainly with fish.
 When the River Meuse froze in 1680, potatoes were cut into the shape of fish, fried, and used as a substitute.
-The Belgian tourism board says that Belgian fries were incorrectly named “French fries” by American soldiers when they came to Belgium at the end of World War I. The French fries was reportedly the result of naming the fries after the French language spoken in Wallonia.
+The Belgian tourism board says that Belgian fries were incorrectly named “French fries” by American soldiers when they came to Belgium at the end of World War I. The French fries were reportedly the result of naming the fries after the French language spoken in Wallonia.

-Some of best places to eat Belgian Fries in Brussels, known as “fritkots”, are :
+Some of the best places to eat Belgian Fries in Brussels, known as “fritkots”, are :

 Frit Flagey : This is also a famous place for fries in Brussels and very popular among locals.
 In 2011 a Facebook campaign by citizens of the city saved the place from shutting down.
 Their golden potatoes are extra crispy and all their sauces are excellent, especially andalouse and americaine sauce.
 They also serve very tasty fried croquettes and other snacks but the people basically come here for the fries (Place Eugene Flagey, 1050 Brussels).